What To Expect After A Watchman Procedure | Clear Recovery Guide

 Conclusion – What To Expect After A Watchman Procedure

-Adherence to anticoagulant then antiplatelet regimens is crucial until imaging confirms proper sealing of the left atrial appendage closure device.
+Adherence to anticoagulant or antiplatelet regimens is crucial until imaging confirms proper sealing of the left atrial appendage closure device.
 Follow-up appointments play an indispensable role in detecting potential complications early and ensuring long-term success of stroke prevention efforts.

-Lifestyle adjustments including diet improvements, smoking cessation, and moderate exercise complement procedural benefits by supporting cardiovascular health overall.
+Lifestyle adjustments including diet improvements, smoking cessation, better sleep, and moderate exercise complement procedural benefits by supporting cardiovascular health overall.
 Emotional well-being deserves attention too; open communication with healthcare providers fosters confidence throughout recovery phases.